 - That City-owned water shut-off valves shall not be located within any portion of the driveway that exceeds the Zoning Bylaw sections as listed above.

-The comprehensive review of Zoning Bylaw (1995) – 14864, which includes the regulations specific to driveway widths, will also commence in 2019.
-Staff will review these regulations as part of that work.
-Depending on the outcomes of the review, including looking at best practices in other municipalities, staff could recommend the regulations stay the same.
-Staff expect the comprehensive review will take about three years to complete.
+The comprehensive review of Zoning Bylaw (1995) – 14864, which includes the regulations specific to driveway widths, is now underway.
+Staff will review regulations related to driveways as part of that work.
+Depending on the outcomes of the review, including looking at best practices in other municipalities, current regulations may stay the same.
+Staff expects the comprehensive review will be complete in 2021.

 Questions and answers